khaleendra/42_libft/README.md

 | ft_lstclear.c | Deletes and frees the given element and every successor of that element, using the function _del_ and free.
 Finally, the pointer to the list must be set to NULL. | See: man free |
 | ft_lstiter.c | Iterates the list _lst_ and applies the function _f_ to the content of each element. | |
 | ft_lstiter.c | Iterates the list _lst_ and applies the function _f_ to the content of each element.
 Creates a new list resulting of the successive applications of the function _f_.
 The _del_ function is used to delete the content of an element if needed. | See: man malloc and man free |

+## Usage
+With the Makefile you can compile the library directly.
+The rules that it allows are:
+- Make: it compiles directly the mandatory part
+- Make re: if the project is already compiled, it does it again
+- Make bonus: it compiles directly the bonus part
+- Make clean.
+Deletes all .o files but the executable remains
+- Make fclean: deletes all .o files and the executable